rnag/rnag.github.io/_posts/blog/2024-10-20-how-to-cross-the-finish-line-on-top.md

 The self-doubt was ever-present:
 * Did I possess the same (or better) endurance?
 I was not getting younger, and I know age affects this in some important, not yet understood way.
 * What if willpower wasn’t enough?
-Last time, I relied on force of fill to overpower the strong, insistent voice in the back of my head telling me to give up the ghost, but what if will or drive wasn’t enough this time around?
-What if it deserted me when I needed it the more?
+Last time, I relied on force of will to overpower and drown out the loud, persistent voice in the back of my head telling me to give up the ghost and "Call it quits, Jim!" -- but what if will or drive wasn’t enough this time around?
+What if this elusive mental resilience and strength, deserted me when I needed it the most?

-I had a new pair of running shoes I’d bought for racing — actually for my upcoming half marathons — from this app called StockX.
-I bid on it and though I could have got it for less, I still got under fair market value or at least what Nike had listed it on sale for, which a cool $250 or so.
-In short, I played it smart and got it for less than that.
-The running shoes in question are the Nike Vaporfly NEXT%3, the same line or family of carbon-plated shoes worn by many famous athletes and especially pro marathon runners such as Elide Kipchoge, the only human [to break the 2-hour barrier](https://en.wikipedia.org/wiki/Ineos_1:59_Challenge) on the marathon distance.
+I had a new pair of running shoes I’d bought for racing —- actually for my upcoming half marathons and races -- from this app called StockX.
+I bid on it and though I could have got it for less, I still got under fair market value or at least what Nike was listing it on sale for at the time, just a cool $250 or so.
+In short, I played it smart and got it for less.
+The running shoes in question are the Nike Vaporfly NEXT %3 -- AKA the Vaporfly 3 -- the same line or family of carbon-plated shoes worn by many famous athletes and especially pro-marathoners such as Eliud Kipchoge, the only human [to break the 2-hour barrier](https://en.wikipedia.org/wiki/Ineos_1:59_Challenge) on the marathon distance.

-The day before, I decided to break in my brand spanking new running shoes, by donning them alongside my new favorite moisture-wicking shoes from Feetures, and ran at 70% duration (and slightly reduced intensity) in a regular 2G workout.
-For me, that was a 2% at an average of 12.7 mph — adjusted, I was targeting around 12.7-12.8 mph for this pre-race effort — for at least 3 minutes and 15 seconds.
+The day before, I decided to break in my brand spanking new running shoes, by donning them alongside my new favorite moisture-wicking [no-show tab socks](https://feetures.com/products/elite-ultra-light-no-show-tab-3-pack?variant=40370326372424) from Feetures, and ran at 70% duration (and slightly reduced intensity) in a regular 2G workout.
+For me, that was 2% with at least 12.5 mph — adjusted, I was targeting around 12.7-12.8 mph for this pre-race effort — for at least 3 minutes and 15 seconds.
 Based on my performance stats from the app, I started at 12.9 mph, scaled down to 12.7 rather quickly, and pulled back yet again to 12.5 mph after 2 minutes or so, which I sustained for the remaining effort.
-All said and done, I ran at an average of ~12.8 mph — adjusted for 1% — for about 70% of the anticipated race duration.
-I found that the new shoes were bouncy, springy, and helped me propel me forward and exerted less stress on my body and lungs, than my favorite (non-carbon-plated) pair of running shoes.
+In summary, I ran at an average of ~12.8 mph — adjusted for 1% — for about 70% of the anticipated race duration.
+I found that the new shoes were bouncy, springy, and helped me propel me forward and exerted less stress on my body and lungs, than my favorite (non- carbon-plated) pair of running shoes.
 All said and done, the Nike Vaporfly’s got a solid check mark from me.

-Going to add on this as time allows, but in summary:
+Going to add on this as time allows, but in short:
-* On race day, I prepared with good nutrition and had ChatGPT chart out my diet and nutrition plan for the day.
+* On race day, I prepared with good nutrition and used ChatGPT as a helper to chart out my diet and nutrition plan for the day.
+To clarify, I provided all the things I wanted to eat or drink or consume (in supplement form) on race day, and used ChatGPT as a sort of "scheduling assistant" to determine the ideal window or timeframe to take each of them.
-	* For instance, I cooked and ate 2 medium-sized beets drizzled in olive oil and pepper and salt and spices, 1-2 hours before the race.
+	* For instance, I air-fryed and ate 2 medium-sized beets drizzled in olive oil and pepper and salt and spices, 1-2 hours before the race.
-	* I took electrolytes and caffeine — a cup of matcha — shortly before the race.
+	* I took electrolytes via a [Nuun Sport](https://nuunlife.com/products/nuun-sport) tablet, tart cherry juice, and caffeine — a cup of matcha — shortly before the race.
+	* I consumed fruits pre-race.
+I note the variety, quantity, and timing all seems to matter.
-* I wore a loose-fitting and performance-enhancing outfit and shoes, such as sleeveless, short with no pockets, moisture-wicking and blister-preventing Feetures socks, and of course my brand new pair of Nike Vaporfly Next%3 running shoes, the stars in my PR attempt for the 1 Mile distance.
+* I wore a loose-fitting and performance-enhancing attire and shoes, such as sleeveless, short with no pockets, moisture-wicking and blister-preventing [Feetures socks](https://feetures.com/products/elite-ultra-light-no-show-tab-3-pack?variant=40370326372424), and of course my brand new pair of Nike Vaporfly Next%3 running shoes, the shining, resplendent and "front and center" stars in my PR attempt for the 1 Mile distance.
 * I showed up early and chose my favorite treadmill to run on.
-* I started at 13.0 mph at 1%, held for about three minutes, then pulled back to 12.7 mph when I started dying and my legs started going numb like Jello, and I could barely feel them.
-I tried multiple times to increase it to 13-13.2 mph, but my body and legs were too exhausted, my brain was screaming at me, and it was a no-go.
-I tried to sustain at least 13.2 mph for the last 30-second “empty the tank” effort, and I *mostly* succeeded in that.
-At the end, my lungs were screaming for release, but more grateful were my legs, who had curiously gone almost completely numb from the prolonged intensity and speed necessitated by my effort.
+* I started at 13.0 mph at 1%, held for about three minutes, then pulled back to 12.7 mph when I started dying inside and could feel my legs starting to going numb like Jello -- I could barely feel them.
+I tried multiple times to pump it up to 13 - 13.2 mph, but my body and legs were too exhausted, my brain was screaming at me, and it was a no-go.
+I tried to sustain at least 13.5 mph for the last 30-second “empty the tank” effort, and I *mostly* succeeded in that.
+At the end, my lungs were screaming for release, but more grateful by far were my legs, who had curiously gone almost completely numb from the prolonged intensity and speed necessitated by my ruthless, unyielding effort.
-* I ended up with a finish time of 4:38 for the 1 Mile distance, and wouldn’t have known the exact number had not our ever-watchful coach stated it as such.
-I got first place on my studio’s leaderboard, and got a PR by 9 whole seconds.
+* I ended up with a finish time of 4:38 for the 1 Mile distance, though I wouldn’t have known the exact seconds were it not for our ever-watchful coach, who had their eye on the readout and stated it aloud.
+The upshot, I claimed first place on my studio’s leaderboard, and PR'ed by 9 whole seconds.
 * I realized that I was able to maintain a mile at the same pace, roughly, as Eliud Kipchoge’s marathon pace — that is, the same speed and intensity he’s able to maintain for 26.2 miles, or at least **25x** longer than all I could (barely) sustain it for.
 This fact is truly humbling, and puts things in perspective for me.
-* I felt terrible during the 1 Mile race effort, but felt much better afterwards, especially after social media praise and nods from others.
+* I felt like I was barely holding it together for the first half, and terrible during the latter half of the the 1 Mile Run.
+More than once during that effort, I questioned my existence and even why I was attempting this.
+I felt much better afterwards, especially after social media praise and nods from others.